Relativistic Langevin Equation derived from a particle-bath Lagrangian: Discussion

 This is not uncommon: CPT~\cite{Y98thestatus,CPT-Schwinger} is widely considered to be a fundamental symmetry of the relativistic theories while symmetries with respect to time and space inversion are individually violated even in simple Newtonian cases: a disk spinning clockwise is spinning counter-clockwise in the mirror universe, and a counter-clockwise spinning disk is spinning clockwise if we reverse the arrow of time.

 On the larger scales, one also has the thermodynamic arrow of time, which reflects the fact that irreversible processes flow in the direction of increasing entropy.
-As a consequence we would lose the time inversion invariance anyway due to the emergent dissipation, just as in the case of the Galilean Langevin equation~\cite{zwanzig2001nonequilibrium}.
+This is a consequence of the breaking of time inversion invariance which is already at play in the Langevin equation~\cite{zwanzig2001nonequilibrium}.
 However, we also predict a loss of parity invariance, which is consistent with recent observations~\cite{Minami_2020}.
-It is yet to be explored at this point if the scale or extent of parity violations is similar for the experimental observations and our theory, but if it is, this might suggest that the thermodynamic arrow of time induced by dissipation leads to a thermodynamic chirality of the structures in the universe, that may have imprinted early in the universe's development, when our equation more accurately reflected its behavior.
+It is yet to be explored at this point if the scale or extent of parity violations is similar for the experimental observations and our theory, but if it is, this might suggest that the thermodynamic arrow of time induced by dissipation leads to a thermodynamic chirality of the structures in the universe, that may have imprinted early in the universe's development, when the relativistic Langevin equation more accurately reflected its behavior.